nira-community/awesome-low-level/README.md

 Once you have a basic idea about the hardware side, start building a strong foundation in computer fundamentals.
 This is one of the most important parts of the roadmap because a lot of low-level programming concepts are built on these ideas.

 Learn how computers store and represent information, how the CPU executes instructions, how memory is organized, and how software interacts with hardware.
-As you go deeper into low-level programming, things like binary, CPU architecture, memory, storage, registers, caches, and instruction execution will become more and more important.
+As you go deeper into low-level programming, things like binary, [microarchitecture](https://en.wikipedia.org/wiki/Microarchitecture), [ISA](https://en.wikipedia.org/wiki/Instruction_set_architecture), memory, storage, [registers](https://en.wikipedia.org/wiki/Processor_register), [caches](https://en.wikipedia.org/wiki/Cache_(computing)), and instruction execution will become more and more important.

 > The better you understand how a computer works internally, the easier it becomes to understand what's actually happening when your code runs.
 A lot of concepts that seem confusing in low-level programming start making much more sense once you have a good understanding of these fundamentals.